The Spheres Dataset: Multitrack Orchestral Recordings for Music Source Separation and Information Retrieval: Source Separation Experiments

 We believe that the main interest of this dataset is in the evaluation of the models trained with different datasets, not in using it for training.
 The Spheres is the first dataset that includes microphones close to every instrument section following the same arrangement that is used in real orchestra recordings, opening the door to the evaluation of debleeding models, which is a problem that has barely been studied but has a big importance for the music recording industry.

+From the presented results, we can conclude that the generalization to unseen recording environments is more challenging than the generalization to unseen repertoire.
+The models trained on the Tchaikovsky piece were able to obtain moderate or good results in the Mozart piece despite the low amount of training material (which was augmented using cacophonic remixes), but failed when applied on completely different recordings.
+This suggests that, for the development of future datasets, if they want to be useful for training, they should focus more on the diversity of the recording conditions than in the absolute duration of the dataset or in the number of music pieces.

 An interesting approach that has not been studied in this paper is the use of the signals from the scales and solos included in The Spheres to finetune models trained with larger synthetic datasets such as SynthSOD \cite{Garcia2025}.
 Having the references of every instrument for a full music piece (as the Tchaikovsky piece included in The Spheres) with the same recording setup in which the model is going to be used is not a realistic assumption for most real-world applications, but recording some small extracts from every instrument section (as the scales and solos included in The Spheres) might be possible during the rehearsals of the orchestra where the separation system is going to be used.
+However, more sophisticated pretraining and finetuning techniques should be developed for this.